As summer winds down and fall approaches, one favorite family activity is going to pick apples at an orchard.

 Sunday: 10 a.m. – 6 p.m.

 Enjoy a day on this 70-acre working farm and apple orchard on the crest of the Blue Ridge Mountains of Western North Carolina just outside Historic Hendersonville, near Asheville and the Blue Ridge Parkway.
 Hillcrest Orchard was Hendersonville and Henderson County’s First Pick-Your-Own Apple Orchard.
 There are hayrides, a corn maze, and even an apple cannon!

 York, SC 29745

-Windy Hill Orchard is a family owned and operated boutique apple orchard and Hard Cider producer located in the upstate of South Carolina.
-Open every fall from mid-August until Christmas, they offer visitors, Award Winning Hard Ciders, Pick Your Own Apples, Fresh Pressed Apple Cider, Fresh Made Apple Products, and much, much more.
-Their cats are friendly and you should check their calendar for events, including live music.
+Windy Hill Orchard is a family-owned and operated boutique apple orchard and Hard Cider producer located in the upstate of South Carolina.
+Open every fall from mid-August until Christmas, they offer visitors, Award-Winning Hard Ciders, Pick Your Own Apples, Fresh Pressed Apple Cider, Fresh Made Apple Products, and much, much more.
+Check out their calendar for events, including live music.

 Have you gone apple picking?
 Where did you go and what did you love about it?